Américo Tomás: Early life

-Américo de Deus Rodrigues Tomás was born in Lisbon to his parents António Rodrigues Tomás and Maria da Assunção Marques.
+Américo de Deus Rodrigues Thomaz was born in Lisbon to his parents António Rodrigues Thomaz and Maria da Assumpção Marques.
 He married Gertrudes Ribeiro da Costa in October 1922.
-The couple had two children, Maria Natália Rodrigues Tomás (born 1925) and Maria Madalena Rodrigues Tomás (born 1930).
-Tomás entered high school at Lapa, Portugal in 1904, completing his secondary education in 1911.
+The couple had two children, Maria Natália Rodrigues Thomaz (born 1923) and Maria Magdalena Rodrigues Thomaz (born 1925).
+Thomaz entered high school at Lapa, Portugal in 1904, completing his secondary education in 1911.
 He then attended the Faculty of Sciences for two years (1912–1914), after which he joined the Naval Academy as a midshipman.